Conformally flat Lorentzian manifolds with special holonomy groups: Proof of Theorem

 \section{Proof of Theorem \ref{ThC2}}

-Suppose that the holonomy algebra of the Lorentzian manifold $(M,g)$ is weakly irreducible and not irreducible, i.e. it is contained in $\simil(n)$.
-Then the local form of the metric $g$ is given by \eqref{Walker}.
+Suppose that $(M,g)$ is a Walker manifold, i.e. its holonomy algebra is contained in $\mathfrak{sim}(n)$.
+The local form of the metric $g$ is given by \eqref{Walker}.
 Suppose that $g$ is conformally flat, i.e. $W=0$.

-\begin{lem} The equation $W=0$ is equivalent to the following system of equations: where $X$ is any section of $E$ and $f$ is a function.
-In particular, $W=0$ implies that $\tRic P=-(n-1)\vec{v}$ and the Weyl tensor $W_0$ of $h$ is zero. \end{lem}
+\begin{lemma} The equation $W=0$ is equivalent to the following system of equations: where $X$ is any section of $E$ and $f$ is a function.
+In particular, $W=0$ implies that $\tRic P=-(n-1)\vec{v}$ and the Weyl tensor $W_0$ of $h$ is zero. \end{lemma}

 {\bf Proof.} Suppose that $W=0$.
 Then it holds $R=-R_L$.
 From \eqref{eqB} and \eqref{eq12} it follows that $\Ric(h)=-\frac{(n-1)\lambda-s_0}{n+1}\id$.
 Taking the trace, we get $s_0=-n(n-1)\lambda$.
 Hence, $\Ric(h)=\frac{s_0}{n}\id$, i.e. the metrics $h$ are Einstein, and it holds